rseiberg/food_access_dc/Group Assignments/readme_mini group assignment_wk4.md

 1. Not enough data points for each dataset to display meaningful connections/relationships
 2. Too many variables and indicators - we will need to decide which census variable we want to focus on as it relates to our food access variables
 3. Appropriate execution of codes in Python to display useful data
+4. Ability to convert and merge different data types.
+For example, many of our indicator datasets do not use FIPS, but instead operate with a lat-long coordinate system.
+Working to find solutions on this!

 Minor Concerns
 1. Time management